Dasharo/docs/docs/osf-trolling-list/jsm_documentation.md

 ### Closed

-The request has been resolved, but there was no work to be done.
+The request has been resolved, but there was no work to be done or work was stopped due to:
+1. the client's decision
+2. feasibility study showed 0% success rate
+3. other

 ### Done